dundee/gdu/README.md

 Gdu has three modes: interactive (default), non-interactive and export.

-Non-interactive mode is started automtically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file, or it can be started explicitly by using a flag.
+Non-interactive mode is started automatically when TTY is not detected (using [go-isatty](https://github.com/mattn/go-isatty)), for example if the output is being piped to a file, or it can be started explicitly by using a flag.

 Export mode (flag `-o`) outputs all usage data as JSON, which can be later opened using the `-f` flag.